Wine is a Work of Art

 Nebbioso Field Blend — Back to the top

 Making of: Hand harvested.
-The blend of grapes are cofermented outdoors, directly in the vineyard, for 30 days.
+The blend of grapes co-fermented outdoors, directly in the vineyard, for 21–30 days.
 Using an infusion technique, similar to steeping tea, the whole clusters soak together in Chardonnay juice, as if making an orange wine.
 Unfined and unfiltered, SO2 only 15ppm at bottling.

 Personality: light, bright & delicious!
-Very light hue of red with generous amounts of texture and natural acidity, light but persistent tannins and low ABV (11.6% only).
-Subtle aromas of black currant, raspberry and leather.
-Intentionally wild and unusual, this is one of the most fun of Jarad’s experimental wines.
+Very light hue of red, high aromatics associated with each varietal, coupled with texture from long periods of full cluster maceration.
+Nebbioso is a textural piece that is woven together with acidity and light pure tannins.
+Subtle aromas of black currant, raspberry and leather, low ABV.
+Intentionally wild and unusual, this is one of Jarad’s experimental wines.

 En Plein Air Field Blend — Back to the top